xVal: A Continuous Numerical Tokenization for Scientific Language Models: Discussion

 \section{Discussion}

 In this work, we introduced \xVal, a continuous number encoding that makes transformer-based models end-to-end continuous when considered as a function mapping the numerical values of the input to those of the output.
-We demonstrated that even though \xVal is more token-efficient and has a minimal vocabulary footprint, it excels in numerical tasks and leads to superior performance, especially when evaluated on out-of-distribution samples.
+We demonstrated that even though \xVal is more token-efficient and has a minimal vocabulary footprint, it excels in tasks on numerical datasets and leads to superior performance, especially when evaluated on out-of-distribution samples and time series predictions.
 Because of the fundamentally different treatment of numbers across these cases, \xVal and text-based encodings lead to different inductive biases, making the choice of the best encoding method on a given dataset highly dependent on the problem under consideration.

 \paragraph{Future directions.} As we have seen, using the \xVal encoding scheme renders the LLM not just continuous, but also differentiable as a function of the numbers it predicts.
 This enables the LLM loss to incorporate not just an MSE loss, but other statistical learning schemes.
 For example, we can add a Gaussian Mixture Model or any other differentiable loss and train the LLM to optimize this objective.
 This holds the promise to improve the experiments in which \xVal underperformed in this paper.